windymile/TreeListPureJs/README.md

   var mytree = document.getElementById("mytree");
   //below is the structure of the data input for the tree var data = {
+    //it starts from a root
     root: {
       text: 'root',
       leaf: false,
       children: [
         {
+          // a subtree child
           text: 'node'
           leaf: false,
           children: [